All Episodes

 What we're describing is people that do that are evil.

-Um, let me bring in uh uh Kaylee McEnaney is with us.
+Let me bring in Kaylee McEnany is with us.

-Uh Kaylee, what are your thoughts on all of the uh comings and goings today?
+Kaylee, what are your thoughts on all of the comings and goings today?

-Yeah, it's uh really Interesting because as the Justice Kavanaugh so accurately said, advice and consent has now been turned to search and destroy.
+Yeah, it's really interesting because as Justice Kavanaugh so accurately said, advice and consent has now been turned to search and destroy.

-And if this does not move forward, if we do not have a vote, if Judge Kavanaugh is not confirmed, the Democrats have won their political manipulation, their search and destroy tactics, and it is horrific, Sean.
+And if this does not move forward, if we do not have a vote, if Judge Kavanaugh is not confirmed, the Democrats have won their political manipulation, their search and destroy tactics.

-In this case, every person who was apparently a witness denies it, but refuted stories can take down a judicial nominee.
+In this case, every person who is apparently a witness denies it, but refuted stories can take down a judicial nominee.

 That's very scary.

-I know you've you've worked on a lot of cases in your life, and you know a lot about human nature and people, and to me, just from a legal standpoint, if the FBI is not gonna give a recommendation or offer a conclusion, and the four people that were offered as having been witnesses to the alleged incident have all given sworn statements under the threat of felony, you know, and we don't even know the location of where this occurred.
+And to me, just from a legal standpoint, if the FBI is not going to give a recommendation or offer a conclusion, and the four people that were offered as having been witnesses to the alleged incident have all given sworn statements under the threat of felony, you know, and we don't even know the location of where this occurred.

 I mean, and I'm not being flippant here.

-I don't know what could unless somebody says I lied uh and I committed a felony.
+I don't know what could unless somebody says I lied and I committed a felony.

 Yeah, the idea that the FBI investigation is some kind of panacea here is an absolute red herring.

-Everybody knows, as the judge says, doesn't come to any conclusion.
+As the judge says, it doesn't come to any conclusion.

 But beyond that, there's nothing more they could do.